ratelmq/ratelmq/ROADMAP.md

 *Because of the early stage of development, the features and dates below are subject to change.*

-## 0.1 - TBD
+## 0.1 - 01.03.2021

 1. Basic MQTT 3.1 & 3.1.1 support
    1. QoS 0 only
+   2. No wildcard subscriptions
+2. Single listener
-2. Configuration through file and ENVs
+3. Configuration through file and ENVs
-3. Docker image
+4. Docker image

 ## 0.2 - TBD

+1. Multiple listeners
+2. Wildcard subscriptions
+3. Websockets

+## 0.3 - TBD

 1. Full MQTT 3.1.1 support
    1. QoS